 Advanced Content Indexing

-With Advanced content indexing, you can search on the attributes of an archived item, such as subject, recipients, and attachment name.
-You can also search the message body and attachments, view previews even when you are offline.
+With advanced content indexing, you can search on the attributes of an archived item, such as subject, recipients, and attachment name.
+You can also search the message body and attachments and view previews, even when you are offline.

 Types of Message Previews